piotrdanie/Proman/README.md

-ProMan Project
+📋 ProMan Project Management Tool
-Welcome to the ProMan project, a project management tool inspired by Trello!
-This README serves as a guide to understanding the project's goals, structure, and requirements.

 Introduction
-ProMan aims to be a user-friendly, one-page application for managing tasks, boards, and cards.
-The goal was to create a straightforward and visually appealing tool that caters to different screen sizes.

-Features
-One-Page Interface: Access all boards and corresponding cards from a single interface.
-Responsive Design: Ensuring usability and aesthetics across various screen sizes.
-Task Management: Create, edit, and organize tasks using boards and cards.
-User-Friendly Interface: Intuitive design for easy navigation and usability.
-Sprint Backlog: Track sprint progress and completed user stories.

-Getting Started
-To get started with the web app, follow these steps:
-Clone the Repository: Clone this repository to your local machine.

-Environment Setup:
-Create a virtual environment to manage dependencies: python -m venv venv
-Activate the virtual environment:
-On Windows: venv\Scripts\activate
-On macOS and Linux: source venv/bin/activate
-Install Dependencies:

-pip install -r requirements.txt
-Database Configuration:
-Set up a database to store application data.
-Update the database connection settings in the configuration files.
-Run the Application:
-python main.py
-Access the Application:

-Open your web browser and navigate to http://localhost:<PORT> where <PORT> is the port number specified in your environmental variables or configuration files.
-Start Managing: Create boards, add cards, and effortlessly manage your tasks and projects.

-Usage
-Creating Boards: Click the "Create Board" button to set up new boards for organizing your tasks.
-Managing Cards: Inside each board, use the "Add Card" button to create cards.
-Edit or delete cards as needed.
-Navigating: Use the navigation menu to switch between different boards with ease.
+🚀 ProMan was conceived to fill the need for an in-house, efficient, and user-friendly project management tool, similar to Trello but tailored to our specific requirements and preferences.

+Project Description
+🔍 ProMan is a comprehensive project management application that facilitates task and project organization in a clear, concise, and interactive manner.

+Why ProMan?
+Customization: 🛠 Offers extensive customization options.
+User-Friendly: 👥 Designed with an intuitive interface.
+Responsive Design: 💻 Ensures a seamless experience across various devices.

+Project Organization
+📁 This repository is meticulously organized, with each file and folder having a specific purpose, detailed in their respective README.dm files.

+Output Data
+📊 The application provides outputs such as task statuses, board updates, and user interactions.

+Project Context
+🌍 The ProMan project was initiated to streamline project management processes within our organization.

+Development Requirements
+Backend Development: 🔧 Involves setting up a robust Flask backend.
+Frontend Development: 🎨 Focuses on creating a dynamic and responsive user interface.

+Future Improvements
+🌟 Potential future improvements include advanced analytics, integration with other tools, and enhanced security features.

+Why Engage with ProMan?
+🤝 Engaging with the ProMan project is beneficial for learning advanced development techniques and understanding full-stack development.

+Project Scope
+📈 ProMan encompasses both backend and frontend development.

 Contributing
-We encourage contributions to enhance gameplay, add features, or improve code quality.
+💡 We welcome contributions that help improve the application.

+License
-MIT License
+📝 MIT License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the game in accordance with the license terms.
+This project is licensed under the MIT License - a permissive, open-source license that allows for great freedom in the use and distribution of the software.
+The MIT License permits you to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software with minimal restrictions.

-For detailed terms and conditions, refer to the LICENSE file in this repository.
+For the full terms and conditions, as well as the disclaimer, refer to the LICENSE file in this repository.